Glory of Heracles

-Glory of Heracles (ヘラクレスの栄光, Herakuresu no Eikō) is a Japanese role-playing video game series initially developed and published by Data East.
+Glory of Heracles (ヘラクレスの栄光, Herakuresu no Eikō) is a role-playing video game series initially developed and published by Data East.
 The series itself is now owned by Paon DP while trademark to the English name Glory of Heracles belongs to Nintendo which also has copyright to the latest game in the franchise.

-The series began in 1987 with Tōjin Makyō Den: Heracles no Eikō, and three sequels were released until 1994 in addition to a portable spin-off game released in 1992.
+The series began in 1987 with Tōjin Makyō Den: Hercules no Eikō, and three sequels were released until 1994 in addition to a portable spin-off game released in 1992.
 Nintendo released the latest installment in the series, Heracles no Eikō: Tamashii no Shōmei for the Nintendo DS in 2008.
 None of the games had been released outside Japan until E3 2009, at which the latest game was announced by Nintendo as Glory of Heracles.

 The series is based in the world of Greek mythology, with the Greek hero Heracles as the title character of each game.
 However, Heracles only serves as the main character in the original game and the Game Boy spin-off, and plays a support role in all subsequent games.